MAJOR GRANTS

 If applicants are not nominated to receive a major grant, their applications will be considered together with those for other research grants.

-Recipients of major grants will not be awarded travel grants.
+Recipients of major grants will not be awarded separate travel grants.
 This means that researchers must budget for research and conference travel in their grant applications.

 CLASSIFICATION OF MAJOR GRANT APPLICATION ACCORDING TO FIELD OF RESEARCH

 Applicants indicate their main field of research on the application form.
-The alternatives are: basic research and clinical research (incl. epidemiological research).
+The alternatives are basic research and clinical research (incl. epidemiological research).
 Regardless of what the applicant indicates on the form, the application may be transferred to be reviewed under another field in order to ensure the most expert review possible.

 APPENDICES TO APPLICATION FOR MAJOR GRANT